Stellar initial mass function in the 100-pc solar neighbourhood: Method

 The operator is normalized by C to ensure that the overall dissolution rate of the binary systems remains the same as when only the dynamical evolution operator $\Omega_{\mathrm{log_{10}}E_{\mathrm{b}}}$ is applied.

 ~\\

-\textbf{IV. \textit{Twin binaries}}
+IV. \textit{Twin binaries}

-In the history of multiple system studies, plenty of work has reported the discovery of a puzzling feature called twin phenomenon \citep{raghavanSurveyStellarFamilies2010, duchene2013, moe2017, el-badry2019a}, which can also be located in our wide binary mass-ratio distribution at $q=0.95-1.0$ in Fig.\ref{fig:wb_mass} with $F_{\mathrm{twin}}=0.08$. \citet{el-badry2019a} suggests that twins are likely form from a mechanism different from other binaries, e.g., competitive accretion from a circumbinary disc.
-In this way, the accretion rate from a circumbinary disc is usually higher for the secondary than the primary (sweeps out a larger radius in the disc), leading to nearly equal masses of both stars.
-Thus, it is reasonable to add twin binaries to our synthesis model additionally without joining the dynamical process.
+In the history of multiple system studies, plenty of work has reported the discovery of a puzzling feature called twin phenomenon \citep{raghavanSurveyStellarFamilies2010, duchene2013, moe2017, el-badry2019a}, which can also be located in our wide binary mass-ratio distribution at $q=0.95-1.0$ in \Cref{fig:wb_q} with $F_{\mathrm{twin}}=0.08$.
+A peak at $q \approx 1$ can arise naturally in the dynamical population synthesis of \citet{marks2011a} through their pre-main sequence eigenevolution, as illustrated in fig.~1 of \citet{kroupa2025}.
+However, that feature is produced only for short-period binaries, whereas our wide-binary sample still shows an excess at $q \approx 1$ (\Cref{fig:wb_q}) and these need to be added as extra systems into the modelling. \citet{el-badry2019a} suggests that twins likely form from a mechanism distinct from other binaries, such as competitive accretion from a circumbinary disc.
+Since twin binaries form through a different physical process and their mass ratios are close to unity, meaning both components can be assumed to independently follow the stellar IMF, it is physically justified to add twin binaries to our synthesis model as an additional population after the cluster dynamical evolution process rather than subjecting them to the same dynamical modulation applied to regular binaries.

 When regular binaries (form from non-twin mechanism) finish their dynamical process, we can then calculate how many twins should we add to our model, since our definition of $F_{\mathrm{twin}}$ is

 where $N_{\mathrm{rgl}}^{q>0.3}$ means binaries forming in regular process with mass ratio larger than 0.3.
 In our model, \textit{regular process} means that they are sampled from the IMF and randomly paired at birth, and then go through our dynamical evolution operator.
 This definition is the same as \citet{moe2017} and \citet{el-badry2019a}.